 My “Monday Musings” posts are usually quick updates or thinking that I’m doing on a particular topic.
 These are usually pretty short posts.
 I don’t post a Monday Musings every week, but when the mood strikes me.
 I’m not quite ready to commit to three posts per week, but maybe in the future.

 As for who we are:

 I’m Amanda.
 Right now, I’m in a period of transition and answering the “what do you do?” question is a bit tough.
 I have a PhD in sociology with an emphasis in criminology and was a professor of criminal justice, but now I’m transitioning to being a stay-at-home wife and mom.
 (It’s strange even writing that.)
 Lately, I’ve been working a lot on our blog, my etsy shop, and figuring out how to do the whole homemaking thing.
-I enjoy gardening, crocheting, my fur-kids, learning about and implementing zero and less waste strategies in our home, and reading as much as possible.
+I enjoy seeing the world through my son’s eyes, gardening, crocheting, our fur-kid, learning about and implementing zero and less waste strategies in our home, and reading as much as possible.

 Justin is an actuary.
 He very much likes his work and is often the brains behind solving my spreadsheet problems.
 He is an avid video game player, reader, and chief Sisko cuddler.

 We’ve recently added a baby boy to our life through adoption.
 I’ve written about our path to adoption in a number of posts, but this one is a good place to start if you’re curious.
 At this point, we’re not sharing his name or pictures of him for a whole host of reasons.

 A word on privacy, particularly for my friends and family: